The great recession of the 21st century has been marching forward for seven plus years. These have not been easy times.

 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 40% off sometimes a bit more.
-Emergency Essentials has introduced a new line of food buckets with special, introductory pricing.
+Emergency Essentials has introduced a new line of food buckets including breakfast, lunch, and dinner buckets.

 Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.

 Amazon has a feature called Shop Amazon – Most Wished For Items.
 This is an easy tool for finding products that people are ‘wishing” for and in this way you know what the top products are.
 All you need to do is select the category from the left hand side of the screen.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!